 If you're trying to find out your recommended calorie intake for weight loss, you first need to determine the appropriate amount of calories you should be consuming per day.
-Most people's lifestyles can be classified as either sedentary, moderately active or active.
+The first step is to identify your lifestyle, keeping in mind that most people's lifestyles can be classified as either sedentary, moderately active or active.

 Calorie Intake for Sedentary Adults

-Sedentary adult males need between 2,400 and 2,600 calories a day between the ages of 18 and 40.
+Sedentary adult males need between 2,400 and 2,600 calories a day between the ages of 18 and 40, according to the Dietary Guidelines for Americans.
 As they get older, they require less calories.
-Between age 41 and 60, they require around 2,200 calories per day and just 2,000 calories per day from age 61 onward.
+Between ages 41 and 60, they require around 2,200 calories per day and just 2,000 calories per day from age 61 onward.